fedimint/fedimint.org/docs/FAQs/RegulatoryQuestions.md

-# Regulatory Questions
+# Would Fedimint federations need to be regulated?

 :::caution
 This Guide is being actively worked on!
 :::

-## Would fedimint federations need to be regulated?

 This will of course depend on the way a Fedimint is set up and the laws in the local jurisdiction.